perforce/datapushgateway/README.md

 - **Data Processing and Endpoints**: Features endpoints for operational status confirmation and handling JSON and general data with basic authentication.
 - **Data Validation and Storage**: Validates customer and instance names and saves received data to the filesystem.
 - **Perforce Integration**: Synchronizes the saved data with Perforce Helix Core Server
+- **Server Administrators and Auditors**:
+  - Easily locate and review configurations or system information.
+  - Monitor server health, configuration changes, and system updates.
+- **Automated Documentation**:
+  - Streamlines documentation of server setups and changes.
+  - Facilitates better management of server environments.

 ## Detailed Installation Instructions